CEA-MetroCarac/cdsaxs/joss/paper.md

 # Comparision

 Publicly available software for CD-SAXS data analysis is limited.
-One notable application is **Xi-cam** (add reference here), which was used for simulations in this (Timothée’s) paper.
-The `cdsaxs` package, inspired by Xi-cam, aims to enhance usability while providing a more streamlined experience.
+One notable application is **Xi-cam**[@Xi-cam], which was used for CD-SAXS simulations in this paper[@timothee].
+The `cdsaxs` package is inspired by Xi-cam and aims to further enhance usability while providing a more streamlined experience.

-A dataset from Timothée et al.'s study was used to fit the experimental data, enabling a comparison between Xi-cam and the `cdsaxs` package.
+The experimental dataset used by Timothée et al.'s for their study was used here for a fit with six trapezoid model, enabling a comparison between Xi-cam and the `cdsaxs` package.
 The results are shown in the figure below:

 ![Comparison of fits obtained by Xi-cam and the cdsaxs package. a is in fourier space where results obtained experimentally are also plotted and b is the comparison of the profile in real space.\label{fig:compare}](compare_xicam_2.png){width="100%"}